oisinsdoyle/Hydrogen-tranport-tool/README.md

 - Add support for last-mile transport using road or rail network models
 - Include interactive cost parameter settings (e.g., €/km values)
-- Improve robustness for ambiguous or poorly geocoded place names
+- Improve robustness for ambiguous or poorly geocoded place names / include select on map feature
 - Integrate pipeline construction costs for hypothetical extensions
 - Incorporate modules for hydrogen production and purification costing
   (potentially as part of a broader end-to-end hydrogen costing tool)